stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 * [`repa`](https://hackage.haskell.org/package/repa) stands for “REgular
-  PArallel arrays” and is not specifically tied to image processing, but it's the standard choice when you want to perform calculations on large collection of numeric data in parallel in Haskell.
+  PArallel arrays” and is not specifically tied to image processing, but it's the standard choice when you want to perform calculations on a large collection of numeric data in parallel in Haskell.
 We cover how to use it for image processing in this tutorial.